audreyfeldroy/cookiecutter-pypackage/CONTRIBUTING.rst

 ::

-5. When you're done making changes, check that your changes pass flake8.
-Since, this package contains mostly templates the flake should be run for tests
+5. When you're done making changes, check that your changes pass ruff.
+Since, this package contains mostly templates the ruff should be run for tests
    directory:

    .. code-block:: bash

-        $ flake8 ./tests
+        $ ruff ./tests

 ::